portyu9/qa-automation-node-playwright/README.md

 ## Continuous Integration

 This project includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that automatically runs Playwright end-to-end tests on every push and pull request.
 The workflow installs dependencies, installs Playwright browsers, and runs the E2E tests in headless mode.
-Test failures are currently tolerated using `|| true` so that the CI run completes successfully while the tests are being developed.